ProfessorCoal/docker/docs/reference/commandline/ps.md

 ```

 The following matches containers based on the layer `d0e008c6cf02` or an image
-that have this layer in it's layer stack.
+that have this layer in its layer stack.

 ```bash
 $ docker ps --filter ancestor=d0e008c6cf02